 Papahānaumokuākea was chosen as the first United States nomination to World Heritage in more than 15 years and inscription of this sacred region has given the Nation its first mixed, natural-cultural site.
-Globally, Papahānaumokuākea is the first site ever inscribed as a 'cultural seascape,' and at the time of inscription, was one of only 45 marine sites, and one of only 27 mixed, naturalcultural sites in the world.
+Globally, Papahānaumokuākea is the first site ever inscribed as a 'cultural seascape,' and out of nearly 2,000 sites, it is now one of only about 50 marine sites, and one of only about 40 mixed, natural-cultural, sites in the world.